CapgeminiTechHub/Amazon-web-services-1/README.md

 - "Who are you?"
 - "What goes on in this room?"
 - "What is this place?"
+- "Tell me about the tech hub."

 These questions and similar questions will cause Alexa to respond by explaining the purpose of the tech hub.

-# Functions
+# Help

-Asking questions such as:

-- "What can you do?"
-- "What do you do"
+If the skill is invoked but no intent is uttered, the launch request prompts the user to as for help.

+- "help"
+- "help me"

-Will prompt Alexa to respond with the list of actions she can perform.
+Will prompt Alexa to respond with a list of the functions Phoenix can do.
+It also offers more options

+# More Options

+This intent acts as part two of the help function. it is activated by utterances such as:

+- "more options"
+- "other options"

+Like the help intent, it leaves the session open so that the user can activate another intent rahter than haivng to reinvoke the skill.

 # Facilities